 Attach the EUT antenna port to the spectrum analyser with appropriate attenuation.

-Configure the EUT to produce test signal 1 at the maximum rated power level and duty cycle.
+Configure the EUT to produce test signal A at the maximum rated power level.

 Set up the spectrum analyser with a receiver bandwidth of 1 kHz and a video bandwidth of 1 kHz.